-A panic button is a device or feature designed to provide a quick and easy way for individuals to call for help or assistance during emergency situations.
+A panic button is a device or feature designed to provide a quick and easy way for individuals to call for help or assistance during emergencies.
 It is typically a physical button, often brightly colored and easily accessible, that triggers a response from emergency services, security personnel, or designated responders when pressed.

 Uses of Panic Button